Earnings Before Interest, Tax, Depreciation and Amortization (EBITDA)

-EBITDA is calculated using the company’s income statement.
-It is not included as a line item, but can be easily derived by using the other line items that must be reported on an income statement.
+To calculate EBITDA, start by reviewing a company’s income statement.
+EBITDA is not included as a line item on the income statement, but you can calculate it easily by using other items reported on every income statement.

 The formula for EBITDA is: